-The Company has historically financed its operations and expansions with cash generated from operations, a revolving credit facility from Kotak Mahindra Bank, and loans from related parties.
+The Company has historically financed its operations and expansions primarily with cash generated from operations and the revolving credit facility from Kotak Mahindra Bank.
+As at September 30, 2024 the Company had a balance of \$3,627 in cash and cash equivalents and also generated overall positive cash flows for the six months ended September 30, 2024.
+The Company also reported a net operating cash inflow of \$205 for this period.
 Management expects to have sufficient cash from the operations, cash reserves and debt capacity for the next 12 months and for the foreseeable future to finance our operations, our growth, expansion plans.
+However, this expectation assumes that the FPA liabilities will not require immediate cash settlement.
+If an immediate cash settlement is required for the remaining FPA liabilities, the Company may lack the necessary financial resources to sustain operations during this period.